24th Conference of the Utopian Studies Society/Europe

 As historian Péter Hanák argues, Central Europe is a region where reality and utopia have always mingled.
 The multifaceted relationship between reality and utopia is at the very center of the 24th Annual Conference of the Utopian Studies Society/Europe, that will take place in the heart of Central Europe – in Budapest.

-Taking its cue from our host in Budapest, Central European University’s Democracy Institute, this year’s event is titled Utopia and Democracy.
-We welcome all interested speakers who aim to enrich the intellectual history of the concept of democracy by drawing attention to its relationship with various forms of utopianism, whether literary, political, philosophical or practical.
+Taking its cue from our host in Budapest, Central European University’s Democracy Institute, 2024’s event was titled Utopia and Democracy.
+We welcomed all interested speakers who aimed to enrich the intellectual history of the concept of democracy by drawing attention to its relationship with various forms of utopianism, whether literary, political, philosophical or practical.
 The history/interpretation of the concepts of both utopia and democracy have been changing in the past centuries, and there are a number of significant common points in their developments, though the production of scholarly works in this field has been sporadic.
 Speakers are thus invited to reflect on how elements of democratic societies have been endorsed and/or criticised by utopias, or to address their role in the depictions of ideal social and political structures.

 Beyond the legal and political aspects of democratic societies, the organizers of this event encourage the perception of democracy in broader terms as a form of socialization (to use Miguel Abensour’s term).
 Aspects of democratic societies, such as equality, the rule of law, the separation of powers, freedom of expression, commitment to the common good, solidarity, plurality of opinions, respect for the human dignity of the other (especially the political opponent), threats to democratic structures, etc., are among the topics that we believe determine our contemporary discussion of the relationship between democracy and utopia.